Voice of the Customer - Gain Valuable Insights From Customer Feedback

 2. VoC Data Can Improve Marketing Campaigns

 Knowing your customers’ needs, wants, and dislikes allows you to take your marketing to the next level.
 How?
-Well, for one, you can create marketing messages and copy that is better tailored to your target customers, effectively letting you engage with them more effectively.
+Well, for one, you can create marketing messages and a copy that is better tailored to your target customers, letting you engage with them more effectively.

 How likely, you ask?
 Consider this – according to research, 72% of customers will probably share a positive experience with up to 6 people (or more).